 I can’t say that we lacked ports during our review, but there are things that Lenovo could do better in the next generation:

 For multi-monitor users, there’s only ONE HDMI output which can’t support 4K display.
 It’s too bad because the full-size GPU has a bunch of useful connectors such as Display Port or Dual-Link DVI which could be really handy.
 Unfortunately, those connector are hidden in the chassis, and unavailable.
+Lenovo, please make that piece of chassis removable.

 USB C Thunderbolt or Thunderbolt support could have helped the multimon and high-speed connectivity in general, without requiring access to graphics card native outputs.